Typical Visit

 1880s re-created lessons

 Seated at original long-toms and forms, the students take part in aspects of 1880s daily lessons to gain an understanding of education in the past.
-Students will chant tables, write with slate pencils on slate boards, read from an early reader and write Copperplate with pen and ink.
-They will examine original 1880s pupils’ work and an early school punishment book to consider changes and continuities in learning and discipline.
+Students chant tables, write with slate pencils on slate boards, read from an early reader and write Copperplate with pen and ink.
+They examine original 1890s pupils’ work and an early school punishment book to consider changes and continuities in learning and discipline.

 1900s-1970s school resources investigation

 Students work as ‘history detectives’ through activities such as finding and interacting with objects and treasures, examining contents of Globite school cases and studying photographs.
-In role as students from the past, they print from a jelly pad, label a map using pen and ink and do craft such as twisted threads, weaving or knitting.
-In winter they toast a piece of bread over the fire.
+In role as students from the past, they print from a gelatine hectograph – jelly pad, label a map using pen and ink and do craft such as twisted threads, weaving or knitting.
+In winter they can toast a piece of bread over the fire.

 1900s drill and maypole dancing